siddarthsingotam/Live-AI-Finnish-Translator/README.md

 - Display the translated text in real time.

 ## Demo
-- This demo was tested on an Iphone 14 pro max.
+- This demo was tested on an Iphone 14 pro max:

 ![plot](./images/img1.png)